AlbrechtL/welle.io/RASPBERRY-PI.md

 -----------
 * When using a touch screen, the user interface will be "transparent" to your screen touches.
 This means that you can accidentally click on icons on the desktop itself, behind the user interface of the program, while operating the program as normal.
-It is not known if this is a Qt issue or welle.io issue.
+It is not known if this is a Qt issue, welle.io issue or a Raspbian driver issue.
 For now, take care when operating the user interface with a touch screen.